nilsso/nilsso.github.io-src/pages/music/lists/index.md

 title: "Lists"
 ---

-Here's a few lists of a few artists that I'd say I can recommend
+Here's a few lists of a few artists that I'd say I can recommend.

 ## Metal